 Blocked Pump

 If debris gets caught inside the pump, the filter must work twice as hard to suck in the water to clean it.
 And since it is working harder, this effort is shown audibly, resulting in a noisy filter.
-To fix this issue, turn off the filter and clean out the pump basket and impeller.
+To fix this issue, turn off the filter and clean the pump basket and impeller.

 Debris caught on the outside of the pump may also cause a noisy filter.
 Check your skimmer basket; if it is filled with debris, clean it out and rerun the pump.
 Once all the debris is cleaned out of the pump, the filter should run normally.

-General Maintenance Tips For Keeping Your Pool Filter Working Well
+General Maintenance Tips for Keeping Your Pool Filter Working Well

 The pool filter is an essential part of the pool and is why your swimming pool is safe to swim in.
 Without it, you would be swimming in dangerously murky waters that are horrible to look at and bad for your well-being.
 Since the pool filter is so essential, you must make sure your filter runs well.